 Testing new treatments always has some risks, but researchers make every effort to keep them low.
 Make sure you understand what's involved, and don't hesitate to ask questions, such as:

-- Why do researchers think this approach may work?
+- Why do researchers think this approach might work?

-- What are my potential benefits -- short-term and long-term?
+- What are the potential benefits -- short-term and long-term?

 - Who has reviewed and approved the study?